 The Recording Academy accepts entries online from Professional and Voting Members, as well as registered media companies.
 Members are permitted to submit their own eligible recordings as well as the recordings of their peers for consideration.

-Record labels, distribution companies and management firms qualify as media companies.
-Media companies must register with the Recording Academy every year to submit/enter recordings.
-Once your media company registration has been confirmed, the Awards department will send the media company’s designated administrator detailed submission instructions.
+Record labels, distribution companies and management firms MAY qualify as media companies.
+Media companies must apply for registration with the Recording Academy every year to submit/enter recordings.
+If your media company registration is confirmed, the Awards department will send the media company’s designated administrator detailed submission instructions.

-For the 63rd award season, media companies must register between June 1-July 24, 2020, in order to submit recordings.
+For the 64th award season, media companies must apply for registration between July 6 - Aug.
+24, 2021, in order to submit recordings.

 Recordings for GRAMMY consideration can be submitted through the Online Entry Process (OEP).

-If you're having trouble with your submission, you can contact the Awards Department.
-They're here to help.
+If you are having trouble with your submission, you can contact the Awards Department.
+They are here to help.

-If you're a Recording Academy member, you can submit recordings for consideration online by logging into your member account.
-During the entry period, a link to submit for the 63rd Annual GRAMMY Awards will appear on your member dashboard when you log in.
-Click on it and you'll get helpful instructions detailing how to complete your submission and where to send any physical product, if required.
+If you are a Recording Academy member, you can submit recordings for consideration online by logging into your member account.
+During the entry period, a link to submit for the 64th Annual GRAMMY Awards will appear on your member dashboard when you log in.
+Click on it and you will get helpful instructions detailing how to complete your submission and where to send any physical product, if required.

 Again, our Awards Department is here to assist you if you encounter any problems with your submission.
 Just email firstname.lastname@example.org and one of our helpful team members will get right back to you.